flowersnlyrics/how-to-mcu/assignments/1b_basic_operators.md

 **RELEASED** SUN MAY 10TH 2020
 **DUE DATE** WED MAY 13TH 2020

 I'm not giving as much time for lesson because it should be easy.
 There are a few tricky operators such as `%`, `||` and `&&` that we don't see in everyday arithmetic or sixth grade algebra but once you do a couple problems it should become pretty easy and be a powerful tool in our kit for later, harder lessons.
 Again, not all information you need is here.
-You should Google:)
+You should Google:) You can use `1_uart_printf` project, but I recommend using an [online C compiler](https://www.onlinegdb.com/online_c_compiler) as it's quicker.

 ### Logical Operators
 Used to compare to stuff!